Chinese expo center in Mexican tourist resort expects go-ahead

-MEXICO CITY (Reuters) - A planned expo center in the Mexican beach resort of Cancun, touted as the largest showcase of Chinese goods in the Americas, should begin construction soon, the company behind the project said on Thursday after a court ruled in its favor.
+MEXICO CITY, Aug 29 (Reuters) - A planned expo center in the Mexican beach resort of Cancun, touted as the largest showcase of Chinese goods in the Americas, should begin construction soon, the company behind the project said on Thursday after a court ruled in its favor.

 Plans for Dragon Mart Cancun, a $180 million, Chinese-backed retail space, have run into various obstacles including complaints from business groups fearful it would undercut local businesses, and from environmentalists concerned about coral reefs nearby.